 How I Create Art - The Build ProcessWoodshop NewsWoodworking

-I saved the design and building of the handles for last.
-Mainly, because I had no Idea what I was going to do for a handle.
-All I knew, was I wanted it to be made from wood.
-I searched through all my design books, and all over the web looking for inspiration.
+I saved the design and building of the Custom Wood Drawer Pulls for last.
+Mainly because I had no idea what I was going to do for a drawer pull; all I knew was I wanted it to be made from wood.
+I searched through all my design books and all over the web, looking for inspiration.
 I finally came across Darrell Peart’s website in the Green and Green Style.
-Now this desk is not in the Green and Green style but I liked the simplicity of the handles on his pieces and thought they would work well with my desk.
+Now, this desk is not in the Green and Green style, but I liked the simplicity of the drawer pull on his pieces and thought they would work well with my desk.

-Using a wrench as a gauge on the latheI started with a blank in the lathe and measured off the width of the handle.
+Using a wrench as a gauge on the latheI started with a blank in the lathe and measured off the width of the drawer pull.
 I used a 3/8 wrench to set the final diameter of the ends.
-This was important because I was going to use a 3/8 inch drill bit to drill the holes in the posts that these handles would be glued into.
+This was important because I was going to use a 3/8 inch drill bit to drill the holes in the posts that these drawer pulls would be glued into.

-Tapering a wooden handle on the lathe Next, I found the center of the handle.
-This would be the thickest part of the handle, and as I turned it, I tapered it down towards the ends, creating the final shape.
+Tapering a wooden handle on the lathe Next, I found the center of the Custom Wood Drawer Pull.
+This would be the thickest part of the pull, and as I turned it, I tapered it down towards the ends, creating the final shape.
 Once I had the basic shape I wanted, I sanded out any imperfections and refined the taper.

 Cutting Small parts on a table saw crosscut sledMy crosscut sled seemed to be the safest, most accurate way to cut the posts.

-Simple drill press jig for drilling holes in the centerI used two stop blocks I got from the scrap bin, and clamped them to the drill press table.
-This little jig made it easy to quickly, and accurately drill all the holes in the center of the posts.
-I used the outside shoulder of the forstner bit to gauge my depth, which I had pre-measured, and added to the handle length before turning it.
+Simple drill press jig for drilling holes in the centerI used two stop blocks I got from the scrap bin and clamped them to the drill press table.
+This little jig made it easy to drill all the holes in the center of the posts quickly and accurately.
+I used the outside shoulder of the Forstner bit to gauge my depth, which I had pre-measured and added to the Custom Wood Drawer Pulls length before turning it.

 Handmade drawer pulls The final drawer pulls turned out pretty well.
-I used walnut for the posts, and the same spalted maple for the handles that I used for the accent panels on the sides of the desk.
-To finish the handles I used clear satin lacquer which I applied using a spray gun.
+I used walnut for the posts, and the same spalted maple for the Custom Wood Drawer Pulls that I used for the accent panels on the sides of the desk.
+To finish the Custom Wood Drawer Pulls I used clear satin lacquer which I applied using a spray gun.

 Please Check out my other posts on how to build a writing desk: